ouedyan/nextjs-template/README.md

-# Next js react Web App Template (Typescript, Sass, Tailwind Css, SVGR, Prettier , SEO and On-Demand ISR pre-configs and other generally used features and tools in production.)
+# Next js React Web Project Template (Typescript, Sass, Tailwind Css, SVGR, Prettier , SEO and On-Demand ISR pre-configs and other generally used features and tools in production.)

 This is a React [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
 To the default setup have been added: